various reservoirs have been developed to capture surface water to supply customers on the Coastal Plain

-Under the 1974 Safe Water Drinking Act, the Environmental Protection Agency is the Federal agency with responsibility for protecting public water systems.
+Under the 1974 Safe Water Drinking Act, the Environmental Protection Agency is the Federal agency with responsibility for protecting nearly 150,000 public water systems in the United States.
 By EPA's definition, public water systems "provide water for human consumption through pipes or other constructed conveyances to at least 15 service connections or serves an average of at least 25 people for at least 60 days a year."

 Drinking water treatment plants process raw water taken from wells, rivers, or reservoirs, then process that water in a purification plant.
 After treatment, the plant will pump water clean enough for humans to drink through a network of pipes to customers.

 Fairfax Water processes raw water from the Occoquan Reservoir at the Griffith plant (blue circle) without chlorine, by using membranes to filter particles and ozone to kill bacteria

 Source: ArcGIS Online